vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Everything you’ve ever wanted is on the other side of fear." - George Addair
 > 1. "Life is what happens when you’re busy making other plans." - John Lennon
 > 1. "Don’t wait.
 The time will never be just right." - Napoleon Hill
-> 1. "The hardest thing to do is to keep going." - Unknown
+> 1. "The hardest thing to do is to keep going." - Anonymous